TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

             - The `workspace` folder contains the jobs that are required for the transformation of Bacdive database into RDF.
               - The diaspora_to_csv folder:
                  1. Contains python script that connects to the MySql database and transforms the Bacdive database into csv format.
+                 2. Contains config file which specify the table names from Bacdive database that needs to be transformed into csv format.

               - The diaspora_rdf_map folder contains:
                  1. [SDM-RDFizer](https://github.com/SDM-TIB/SDM-RDFizer) tool and a python file to create config file that will be used to run the SDM-RDFizer.